rancher/docs/content/rancher/v2.x/en/backups/restorations/ha-restoration/_index.md

 * Remove or comment out entire the `addons:` section.
 The Rancher deployment and supporting configuration is already in the `etcd` database.
 * Change your `nodes:` section to point to the restore nodes.
-* Comment out the nodes that are not your "target node".
+* Comment out the nodes that are not your "target node."
 We want the cluster to only start on that one node.

 *Example* `rancher-cluster-restore.yml`